 Few Words from an Argumentative Essay on Abortion

-Abortion is a hotly debated subject in modern times.
-It’s been spoken about in public and private settings, on TV and in publications.
-The topic’s sensitivity stems from the delicate nature of the subject matter itself.
-Having an abortion is considered by many to be extremely dangerous, and many people believe that a woman shouldn’t have the option to terminate a pregnancy while her fetus is still alive.
-Abortion is often viewed as a murder due to the fact that it results in the death of a human fetus.
+Abortion is a hotly debated topic in modern times.
+This topic has been spoken about in public and private settings, on TV and in publications.
+The topic’s sensitivity stems from the delicate nature of the topic matter itself.
+Having an abortion is considered by many to be extremely dangerous, and many people believe that a woman shouldn’t have the option to terminate a pregnancy while her embryo is still alive.
+Abortion is often viewed as murder due to the fact that it results in the death of a human fetus.
 Others, however, argue that a woman should have the option to forego motherhood.
 Another common misconception is that killing an unborn baby is not a crime.
 Some opponents of abortion hold the view that the developing fetus is already capable of feeling pain and suffering.

 Abortion is a controversial topic because of the strong feelings people have about it.
 Abortion has been equated by some to the murder of a human being in the womb by these individuals.
-Others argue that killing an unborn child is not murder since the parents have the right to make that decision.
-Pro-life advocates argue that a fetus is a person in the process of developing, while pro-choice advocates maintain that the fetus is not human and should be allowed to live.
+Others argue that killing an unborn baby is not murder since the parents have the right to make that decision.
+Pro-life advocates argue that an embryo is a person in the process of developing, while pro-choice advocates maintain that the fetus is not human and should be allowed to live.
 Those who support abortion rights argue that the procedure should be legalized only after birth.
-On the other hand, I believe it is crucial to think about the fetus in its different developmental phases.
+On the other hand, I believe it is crucial to think about the embryo in its different developmental phases.